- School Stuff

 Check out the cool holidays you should be celebrating during February.
 Not only is Valentine's Day this month, but it's also Groundhog Day and Canadian Heritage Day!

-The Year of the Horse is upon us in 2014 - keep reading to find out about the traditions and parties of the biggest Chinese holiday.
+Chinese New Year is also known as the Lunar New Year.
+The Year of the Goat is upon us in 2015 - keep reading to find out about the traditions and parties of the biggest Chinese holiday.

 The third Monday in January is dedicated to Martin Luther King, Jr. Do you know why this man is so special that he gets his own holiday?